3D Hand Pose Estimation via Regularized Graph Representation Learning: Related Work

 \section{Related Work}

-According to the input modalities, 3D hand pose estimation methods can be classified into three categories: 1) 3D hand pose estimation from depth images; 2) 3D hand pose estimation from multiple RGB images; 3) 3D hand pose estimation from a monocular RGB image.
+According to the input modalities, previous works on 3D hand pose estimation can be classified into two categories: 1) 3D hand pose estimation from depth images; 2) 3D hand pose estimation from a monocular RGB image.